-Potato grow bags or tater totes offer no-dig convenience and help a lot in growing your own, good quality spuds!
+Potato grow bags or tater totes offer no-dig convenience and help a lot in growing your own, good-quality spuds!
 You can buy potato bins from stores, but you can save more or have more potato grow bags for the same cost if you DIY…

 Making your own potato grow bags is very easy and it brings a number of advantages.
 First, you can grow more potatoes since you are providing the plant with a lot of vertical space.
 Spuds grow along the stem so the higher your mulch is the happier the potato!

-Harvesting the spuds is also better with these potato grow bags.
-Here, you don’t risk damaging any of the potatoes since you don’t have to dig through dirt.
+Harvesting the spuds is also better with potato grow bags.
+Here, you don’t risk damaging any of the potatoes since you don’t have to dig through the dirt.
 You can also be assured that you are not missing any of the spuds because looking for all of them is easier (possible) with this container garden!

 And when you need to relocate your potatoes, no problem!

 Worried about potato bugs?
-You can get rid of them by planting nasturtiums, marigolds and bush beans around your potatoes :)
+You can get rid of them by planting nasturtiums, marigolds, and bush beans around your potatoes :)